Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Experiments

+We compare \name against state-of-the-art Gaussian Splatting and diffusion enhancers for novel view synthesis on four datasets as follows.

-\textbf{EUVS Results} \Cref{tab:euvs_table1} reports performance of 3D reconstruction baselines and diffusion-based enhancers on 3DGS-rendered images.
-Across all EUVS novel-view settings, \textit{ViewMorpher3D} consistently improves image quality and realism, outperforming state-of-the-art methods.
-Visual examples in \Cref{fig:euvs_paralene_examples} show enhanced fidelity and restoration of distorted views compared to competing techniques.
+\textbf{EUVS results} \Cref{tab:euvs_table1} reports the performance of 3D reconstruction baselines and diffusion-based enhancement models evaluated on 3DGS-rendered images.
+Across all three EUVS novel-view configurations, \name consistently improves image fidelity and perceptual realism, outperforming state-of-the-art.
+The gains are particularly notable in Settings~2 and~3, which involve more challenging extrapolation regimes.
+Visual comparisons in \Cref{fig:euvs_paralene_examples} illustrate how our method restores missing structure and reduces rendering artifacts in extrapolated views, producing higher-quality results compared to competing techniques.

-\textbf{Para-Lane Results} \Cref{tab:paralane_table1} shows results on Para-Lane data.
-Our method achieves superior performance for single- and double-lane shifts, reducing LPIPS by about 50\% relative to raw 3DGS images.
-Qualitative examples in \Cref{fig:euvs_paralene_examples} confirm sharper details and restored content across challenging cross-lane viewpoints.
+\textbf{Para-Lane results} \Cref{tab:paralane_table1} presents results on the Para-Lane dataset.
+Our method achieves superior performance across both single- and double-lane shifts, reducing LPIPS by approximately 50\% relative to raw 3DGS renderings.
+Compared to other diffusion-based enhancers, \name delivers roughly a 1~dB increase in PSNR while achieving lower LPIPS scores, indicating improved visual realism alongside stronger photometric consistency with the underlying scene.
+Qualitative examples in \Cref{fig:euvs_paralene_examples} demonstrate sharper textures, more coherent geometric details, and robust restoration under cross-lane viewpoint shifts.